 An App Group roller coaster ride

-I’ve been struggling with a very random bug when using an App Group to sync data between an app and its keyboard extension.
-The reason turned out to be quite a nice combination of human error and Xcode being Xcode.
-Let’s jump on the App Group roller coaster for a fun ride - enjoy!
+I’ve been struggling with a random bug when using an App Group to sync data between an app and a keyboard extension.
+The explanation: a combination of human error and Xcode.

 Background

 A client of mine is using KeyboardKit Pro to add dictation to their keyboard.
-Since a keyboard extension can’t access the microphone, it must open the main app and perform dictation there.
+Since keyboard extensions can’t access the microphone, it must open the app and perform dictation there.

-The keyboard uses a deep link to open the main app, which then starts dictation, writes the dictated text into a shared data container, then pops back to the keyboard, which sends the text to the document.
+The keyboard uses a deep link to open the main app, which starts dictation, writes the text into a shared data container, then returns to the keyboard, which applies the dictated text.

-To understand this problem, let’s first take a look at how data sharing works, how the app is configured and finally how all these factors were combined into a problem that was really tricky to understand.
+To understand this problem, let’s first take a look at how data sharing works, how the app is configured and finally how all these factors were combined into a tricky problem.

 How to share data between an app and its extension

-To share data between the app and its keyboard, you can use an App Group
+To share data between an app and a keyboard extension, you can use an App Group

 and a UserDefaults

-For this to work, the app group must be registered for both targets, and both targets must use the same app group ID as suiteName
+For it to work, the app group must be registered for both targets, and both targets must use the same ID as suiteName

 The problem

-The first problem I faced was that the app is a DocumentGroup
+The first problem was that the app is a DocumentGroup

 at the heart of a document app is not a view.
-The only view you have is the one you define for your documents, which only becomes available when you open a document.
+The only view you have is the one you define for your documents, which only is available when you open a document.

 Since KeyboardKit uses deep links to start dictation and SwiftUI